amancantgit/Alarm-Clock/README.md

 # Alarm-Clock

-It is use to display the time and has a alarm setting control where you can set an alarm.
-An alarm clock is a timepiece that allows users to set multiple alarms for specific times, waking them up or reminding them of important events.
+An alarm clock is a timepiece that display the time and allows users to set multiple alarms for specific times, waking them up or reminding them of important events.

 ## Hosted link : https://amancantgit.github.io/Alarm-Clock/